tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VAUX.md

 **Example:**

 ~~~
-Transmission ration to engine rpm [-]
+Transmission ratio to engine rpm [-]
 4.078
 Efficiency to engine [-]
 0.96